Marie Joséphine of Savoy: Revolution

 In June 1791, the Provence couple successfully escaped to the Austrian Netherlands in the same operation that led to the royal family's failure, the Flight to Varennes.
 On the 20 June, Marie Joséphine attended a dinner with the royal family at the Tuileries with her spouse.
-On that night, she was awoken in her bed by Gourbillon who announced that she was ordered by the king and her husband to leave the country at once, and swiftly taken to her designed rented carriage by Gourbillon, while Louis Stanislaus left with d'Avaray to a different carriage.
+On that night, she was awoken in her bed by Gourbillon who announced that she was ordered by the king and her husband to leave the country at once, and swiftly taken to her designed rented carriage by Gourbillon, while Louis Stanislas left with d'Avaray to a different carriage.
 The escape of the Provence couple was more successful than the royal couple's, as they left separately and more discreetly.
-Louis Stanislaus left dressed as an English merchant only accompanied by his favorite d'Avraye and travelled by route of Soissons, Laon and Maubeuge to Madame de Balbi in Mons, while Marie Joséphine travelled via the northerly road by Douai and Orchies with her favorite Gourbillon.
+Louis Stanislas left dressed as an English merchant only accompanied by his favorite d'Avraye and travelled by route of Soissons, Laon and Maubeuge to Madame de Balbi in Mons, while Marie Joséphine travelled via the northerly road by Douai and Orchies with her favorite Gourbillon.
 They each passed the border with no difficulty whatsoever, and reunited in Namur.

 Exile and death (1791–1810)

-From Namur, Marie Joséphine followed Louis Stanislaus to Brussels in the Austrian Netherlands, where they reunited with the count of Artois.
+From Namur, Marie Joséphine followed Louis Stanislas to Brussels in the Austrian Netherlands, where they reunited with the count of Artois.
 Provence and Artois unsuccessfully asked the governor of the Austrian Netherlands, Maria Christina, Duchess of Teschen, to intervene with military force across the border before the king and queen, whose party had been arrested, could be brought back to Paris, but she refused as she needed the permission from the emperor to do so, by which time it was already too late.

-After a meeting with Gustav III of Sweden at Aix-la-Chapelle, they continued via Bonn to Koblenz, where they were welcomed by their uncle, the Arch Bischop-Elector Clemens Wenceslaus of Saxony, who gave them the Palace of Schönbornslust to their disposal, and where they installed their émigrée court in exile.
-Louis Stanislaus, who proclaimed himself regent, installed a court life regulated by the court etiquette of the l'ancien regime, in which Marie Joséphine had a ceremonial role to play.
-Koblenz was full of French royalist emigrees, and the social life was described as hectic and extravagant, with regular receptions by the Elector and the Princes.
+After a meeting with Gustav III of Sweden at Aachen, they continued via Bonn to Koblenz, where they were welcomed by their uncle, the Archbishop-Elector Clemens Wenceslaus of Saxony, who gave them the Palace of Schönbornslust to their disposal, and where they installed their émigrée court in exile.
+Louis Stanislas, who proclaimed himself regent, installed a court life regulated by the court etiquette of the ancien régime, in which Marie Joséphine had a ceremonial role to play.
+Koblenz was full of French royalist émigrés, and the social life was described as hectic and extravagant, with regular receptions by the Elector and the Princes.

-However, though formally the first lady of the emigree court, Marie Joséphine seems to have been eclipsed by the aristocratic female emigrees termed as the 'Queens of the Emigration', namely the Prince of Condé's mistress, Maria Caterina Brignole, her brother-in-law's mistress, Louise de Polastron, and the mistress of her own husband, her lady-in-waiting Countess Anne de Balbi, who was courted for her influence over Louis Stanislaus.
+However, though formally the first lady of the emigree court, Marie Joséphine seems to have been eclipsed by the aristocratic female émigrés termed as the 'Queens of the Emigration', namely the Prince of Condé's mistress, Maria Caterina Brignole, her brother-in-law's mistress, Louise de Polastron, and the mistress of her own husband, her lady-in-waiting Countess Anne de Balbi, who was courted for her influence over Louis Stanislas.

 Early on, Marie Joséphine prepared to separate from her husband and return to her birth country.
 Already on 25 July 1791 the Duke of Genevois wrote in his journal that she was coming home to the court of her father in Turin: